 Shaun McLean is a talkative guy, he loves to sit down with a coffee and enjoy a good gossip.

 The day I met Shaun, we sat down and did exactly that.
-I quickly learnt however that this was not always the case for Shaun.
+I quickly learnt how a call to confidence and success became a reality for Shaun.
 At school, Shaun was heavily bullied.
 I’m not talking about getting called names or anything; I am talking about targeted, repeated and physical bullying (I don’t understand why because he is a genuinely nice guy).

 This led Shaun (naturally) to become jaded by social situations and shut down communication with others.
 The bullying also crushed his sense of self-worth and confidence.
 Later in life, Shaun worked in the hospitality sector and did not enjoy it at all.
 You know that feeling where you wake up and dread a certain aspect of your day?
 That is what being social in the hospitality sector was like.